Review of the Album "Words from the Exit Wound" by British Death Metal Band Napalm Death

 Napalm Death Band Logo

-Why This Album is Good To Listen To
+Why Words From the Exit Wound is Good To Listen To

 These album reviews are a way for this writer to use them as a coping mechanism because the situation in the US is not as good as it used to be.
 This is not because I am trying to criticize and degrade the US but these album reviews are music reviews and music is a way to bring fans together (that’s the hope) and allow people to search for a sort of way to cope with issues that they may be dealing with in their lives.
 With that stated, no strategy is 100% effective.
 But in music there is power!